 SLA performance for individual tasks in each quarter of the Plan Year was generally above L&G's target of 95%.
-However, service levels in some areas fell below L&G's target in individual quarters (eg. death quotes, drawdown payments, statements), though there does not appear to be a pattern of underperformance in any of these areas.
+However, service levels in some areas fell below L&G's target in individual quarters (e.g. death quotes, Lump Sum payments, Transfer payments, Transfer quotes and Drawdown quotes.), though there does not appear to be a pattern of underperformance in any of these areas.